dcycle/dcycle-documentation/README.md

 ## Company-specific styling in a separate css file

-If you are looking at this at <https://documentation.dcycle.com>, you will see that .third-party/dcycle-documentation/style.css
+If you are looking at this at <https://documentation.dcycle.com>, you will see that `./.third-party/dcycle-documentation/style.css` contains some extra styling information to fit with the Dcycle brand.
+You can remove that file, or replace it with your own branding.